Norwegian Krumkake Recipe

 Add flour with cardamom mixed in.

-Let the batter rest in refrigerator 1 hour.
+Let the batter rest in the refrigerator for 1 hour.

 You can use a "No Stick Cooking Spray", canola oil, for example, on the iron to prevent sticking.

-Place 1 teaspoon batter into warm iron and bake until light golden.
-Remove immediately and make desired shape.
+Place 1 teaspoon batter into the heated iron and bake it until it is lightly golden.
+Remove the wafer immediately and make the desired shape.

 Cup-shape: Place warm cookie into a cup (not mug) and let cool before removing.

-Half-round shape: Place wafer directly over a small juice glass - it will take "a half-round-shape" and turn out perfect for filling.
+Half-round shape: Place wafer directly over a small juice glass - it will take "a half-round-shape kind-of like a large hard taco shell.
+It will then be perfect for filling with delicious fruit, berries, whipped cream, or whatever you choose.

 Rolled-up shape: Use an ordinary butter knife to form a nice rolled-up shape.